wcgordon1/lamplighter/manuscript/publish/ch9_River_Teeth.md

 "Hey there," he said to the teenagers, his voice carefully casual.
 "City ordinance requires folks to stay on the walkway side of the railing.
 Safety issue with the evening crowds."

-Most of the teens complied without argument, but one—a boy of maybe sixteen—seemed confused and disoriented.
+Most of the teens complied without argument, but one; a boy of maybe sixteen; seemed confused and disoriented.
 He swayed on his perch as if fighting against invisible forces, his eyes fixed on the water below with an expression of dreamy fascination.

 "Come on down from there," Rooke said, reaching out to steady the boy.
 "Concert's behind you, not below you."